 While at Vanderbilt, Federici served on several athletic department committees, including the Mission/Vision planning team, the External Communications Committee, the Management Team of Department Heads, and the Sports Nutrition Planning Team.

-Federici earned his B.S. degree in Health Education from Penn State University in 1985 and his M.Ed. in Health Promotion/Education from Vanderbilt in 1991.
+Federici earned his bachelor’s degree in health education from Penn State University in 1985 and his master’s in health promotion/education from Vanderbilt in 1991.

 Federici was born in Findlay, Ohio, and grew up in Oakmont, Pennsylvania.
 He and his wife, Teddie, have a son, Noah.